Onyx Training Group, LLC

-I am a former enlisted and former officer in the Maryland Army National Guard and a former Special Police Officer (SPO, i.e., armed security supervisor).
+I am a former enlisted and former officer in the Maryland Army National Guard and a former Special Police Officer (SPO, i.e., armed security) supervisor.
 Familiar with the M-16, M-203, .45 Pistol (qualified Expert in the above) and .38 revolver.

 Retrained and continuing to train when I became a firearms instructor with certifications from the National Rifle Association (NRA) and the United States Concealed Carry Association (USCCA).
+Recently added the AR-15 Instructor certification to my list of certs.

 I enjoy seeing students learning about firearms and firearms safety, all while enjoying the training.